Jennh167/reading-notes/README.md

 ### *__MY BIO__*

 > Hi, My name is Jenn Hoskinson.
 I've been married to my hubby for 21 yrs and we live in Spanaway, WA.
 We have 4 kiddos ages 20, 17, 15, and 12 as well as lots of cats and dogs.
-I'm excited to start this new journey in coding with Code Fellows!
+This page will showcase my growth and I'm excited to start this new journey in coding with Code Fellows!
 Nice to have you joining me!

 # Reading Notes